 If you are not a U.S. citizen or a permanent resident, you may still be able to borrow, but our ability to enforce the loan contract in your country is a factor that we will consider as we evaluate your application.

 The Princeton Parent Loan Application asks you to provide information needed to evaluate your credit history and your ability to meet the repayment terms.
 In most cases parents need to complete only one application to be approved for four years.
 Applications are only accepted electronically.
 For complete requirements see Apply for a Princeton Parent Loan Step-by-Step.

 You may apply for a PPL at any time during your student’s period of enrollment, but applications must reach the Office of the Finance and Treasury, Donald J. Heyer, Parent Loans, by the filing deadline for each semester.
-The filing dates are June 30 for fall applications and January 1 for spring applications.
-These dates are firm.
+The filing dates are July 15 for fall applications and January 1 for spring applications.
 Loans cannot be approved retroactively.